Ragura/dinkcreference/docs/guide/control-structures.md

 | &gt;         | Returns true if the left value is greater than the right value.             |
 | &gt;=        | Returns true if the left value is greater than or equal to the right value. |

+DinkC is sensitive about white space in some circumstances.
+Particularly, make sure that there is no white space after the opening bracket '('.

 It is possible to embed some [internal functions](../functions/) in if statements, but it only works with a handful.
 It is strongly recommended that you assign the result of an [internal function](../functions/) to a variable, using the variable in the if statement.

 Here's a simple example, where Dink will say something only if he's completely healthy.